stankur/muntah-berak-mencret/memory-bank/activeContext.md

 # Active Context: Section Extraction Research Tool

 ## Current Work Focus
-The current focus is on implementing the basic functionality for the Section Extraction Research Tool.
-This initial phase is centered on creating a minimal viable product that allows users to input content, save it as markdown files, and provide basic feedback on the operation's success or failure.
+The current focus is on implementing a process registry system for the Section Extraction Research Tool.
+This allows defining processes that can transform markdown content and registering renderers to display the transformed content.
+The system enables running processes on multiple content items and viewing the results.

 ## Recent Changes
 - Created the basic project structure using SvelteKit
 - Implemented a simple form UI with title input and content textarea
 - Added a save button with basic styling
-- Created a server-side API endpoint for saving content to the filesystem
+- Created server-side API endpoints for saving, listing, and retrieving content
 - Implemented file system operations for creating the persistence directory and saving files
 - Added basic validation and error handling
 - Set up the memory bank documentation structure
+- Implemented a process registry system with TypeScript generics
+- Created an identity process that keeps content unchanged
+- Added UI for selecting processes and content to process
+- Implemented batch processing of multiple content items

 ## Next Steps
 1. **Implement Tagging System**: